southgateai/academic-hugo/content/home/disconnect.md

 It does not have to be this way.

 - Cybersecurity is already **doing a large part** of what's necessary, with rapid proliferation of robust cloud-connected sensors.
 - For the AI industry this will be an **enabler**.
-It lets AI develop safely and more quickly and removes potentially large liabilites.
+It lets AI develop safely and more quickly and reduces the chance of potentially large liabilites.